GaProgMan/DotNet-New-Templates/Podcast/Show Notes/README.md

 `dotnet new podcast -ii true -pn "Jamie Taylor" -en 0 -et "Jamie's New Podcast" -pt "dotnetcoreblog"`

-This will creat a file named `episode.md` with the following content:
+This will create a file named `episode.md` with the following content:

 ``` markdown
 ### Embedded Player